rrwick/Circular-Contig-Extractor/README.md

 ## Method

 `circular_contig_extractor.py` loads a GFA and does the following steps:
 1. Filter for circular contigs.
-To count as circular, there needs to be a same-strand link connecting the contig to itself and no links to any other contig.
-When visualised in [Bandage](https://github.com/rrwick/Bandage), circular contigs are separate from the rest of the graph (are their own [connected component](https://en.wikipedia.org/wiki/Component_(graph_theory))) and form a loop.
+To count as circular, there needs to be a same-strand link connecting the contig to itself and no other links.
+When visualised in [Bandage](https://github.com/rrwick/Bandage), circular contigs are separate from the rest of the graph (are their own [connected component](https://en.wikipedia.org/wiki/Component_(graph_theory))) and form a simple loop.
 2. Trim off any overlap.
-If the circularising link has a no-gap [CIGAR string](https://drive5.com/usearch/manual/cigar.html), then the overlapping bases are removed from the end of the contig to produce an overlap-free sequence.
+If the circularising link has a non-zero no-gap [CIGAR string](https://drive5.com/usearch/manual/cigar.html) (e.g. `55M`), then the overlapping bases are removed from the end of the contig to produce an overlap-free sequence.
 This is particularly relevant for SPAdes assemblies which contain overlaps.
 3. If `--min` and/or `--max` were used, filter on contig sizes.
 4. If `--query` was used, filter on Mash distances.
 Each sequence in the given FASTA file is considered a separate query, and contigs will pass the filter if they are sufficiently close to any of the queries.
-For example, you could put two different plasmid sequences in a file called `plasmids.fasta`, call the script with `--query plasmids.fasta`, and any circular contigs which matches either of the plasmid sequences will be included in the output.
+For example, you could put two different plasmid sequences in a file called `plasmids.fasta`, call the script with `--query plasmids.fasta`, and any circular contig which matches either of the plasmid sequences will be included in the output.